tmssmith/CarND-Behavioural-Cloning-P3/README.md

 Padding is 'valid' where applicable throughout.

-The input data is 66x220 pixel 3-channel RGB images (as opposed to YUV images as used in the NVIDIA paper) which go through a Keras lambda layer where it is normalized to a zero mean distribution between -0.5 and 0.5 using:
+The input data is 66x220 pixel 3-channel RGB images (as opposed to YUV images as used in the NVIDIA paper) which go through a Keras lambda layer where it is normalized to a zero mean distribution between -0.5 and 0.5.

-$$ x_{norm} = \frac{x}{255} - 0.5 $$

 Each of the convolutional and fully connected layers, except for the final fully connected layer, have RELU activation functions to introduce non-linearity to the model.